Penstemon grandiflorus: Cultivation

 Because it is the, "Largest and showiest of the North American prairie penstemons," the shell-leaf penstemon is often grown in dry landscaping and xeriscape gardens.
 Adult plants are resistant to damage by slugs and also not preferred as forage by deer.
 They require a well drained soil such as gravel, sand, sandy loam, or dry loam.

-A variety of shell-leaf penstemon with a wider range of flower colors from white to deep purple was developed by Denver resident Mary Anne Heacock.
+A variety of shell-leaf penstemon with a wider range of flower colors from white to deep purple was developed by Denver resident Mary Ann Heacock.
 Under the name 'Prairie Jewell' it is promoted by the Colorado horticultural non-profit Plant Select.
+Other species included in hybridization by Heacock included Penstemon roseus, Parry's penstemon (Penstemon parryi), and scarlet penstemon (Penstemon murrayanus).
 Dale Lindgren, a professor at the University of Nebraska, developed a pure white cultivar named 'Prairie Snow'.
 His 'War Axe' cultivar had deep colors from pink to purple.

 In a garden setting the plants typically have a three to five year lifespan.
 New plants will volunteer from seed, but not aggressively.
 Seeds require 30 days of cold-moist stratification for good germination rates.
 Shell-leaf penstemon is hardy in USDA zones 3–7.